 Here’s where you’re going to have to do the hard stuff to make sure you can keep floating financially.

 It’s the perfect time to declutter and sell everything you can on eBay or Craigslist.
 If you’re comfortable with it, try renting out a room.
-Pick up side hustles like mowing lawns or handyman jobs in your neighborhood until you can find a new full-time job.
+Pick up side hustles like mowing lawns or joining focus groups until you can find a new full-time job.